Plasma Cell Vulvitis

 Our FAQ page and IG account are a wonderful resource for patients, both new and established!
 Check them out now!

-***We do our best to return your query as soon as possible, but please be allow up to 48 business hours (excluding weekends AND holidays) for your query or call to be returned.
+***We do our best to return queries as soon as possible, but please be allow up to 48 business hours (excluding weekends AND holidays) for your query or call to be returned.
+It is important to check your spam/junk folders for any replies from our office.
+If you are interested in scheduling an appointment, please specify whether you would like to come to NY or DC.

 Thank you!